Book The Billionaire World Hanne Nabintu Herland How Marxism Serves the Elite

-Left thinkers such as Herbert Marcuse, Theodor W. Adorno, Max Horkheimer and Michel Foucault all attempted to use critical theory to establish mechanisms to understand how totalitarian systems could emerge in the midst of modern secular democratic states.
+Left wing thinkers such as Herbert Marcuse, Theodor W. Adorno, Max Horkheimer and Michel Foucault all attempted to use critical theory to establish mechanisms to understand how totalitarian systems could emerge in the midst of modern secular democratic states.

 The facilitation of a critical public transparency would make it possible to force a dialog with elites and governmental powers.